zhenjiao/openlocTest/loc/zh-CN/articles/python-how-to-install.md

 The Azure SDK for Python includes components that allow you to develop, deploy, and manage Python applications for Azure.
 Specifically, the Azure SDK for Python includes the following:

 * **The Python Client Libraries for Azure**.
 These class libraries provide an interface for accessing Azure features, such as storage and service bus, and managing Azure resources, such as storage accounts, virtual machines, etc.
-* **蔚蓝的仿真器 (仅限 Windows)**.
+* **The Azure Emulators (Windows Only)**.
 The compute and storage emulators are local emulators of Cloud Services and Data Management Services that allow you to test an application locally.
 The Azure Emulators run on Windows only.

 ## Which Python and which version to use